 Just a stone’s throw away from the ancient tree, this humble Buddhist temple is yet another result of the Japanese.
 It’s actually one of a number of temples found in the area as the colonisers believed that Alishan resembled the birthplace of Buddha, and thus somewhere of supreme spiritual significance!

 Though the temple itself is pretty basic, it’s the platform at the back that’s the real show!
 It’s a fantastic place to witness the sea of clouds which regularly flow amongst the valleys of Alishan.

 Everything you need to know about each temple in Taiwan!

 Learn about everything from the detailed symbolism as well as how to pray like a local.

-Though it was fortunate enough to survive the Japanese, it could not compete with mother nature as it was struck by lightning in the 1950s.
+Though it was fortunate enough to survive the Japanese, it could not compete with Mother Nature as it was struck by lightning in the 1950s.
 Soon after, officials decided to cut it down and left it on its side so it could return to the earth it came from.

 Xianglin Service Area

 The roadway that leads through the park comes to an end here at the Xianglin Service Area.
-This little gathering of services acts as a one-stop-shop of all your souvenir and snack-wanting needs before you head deeper into the park!
+This little gathering of services acts as a one-stop-shop for all your souvenir and snack-wanting needs before you head deeper into the park!